porn-records/Porn-Records/CONTRIBUTING.md

 2. @spirillen will handle these on a regular basis, which usual would be a couple of times a week.

-IMPORTANT: Fill out any fields, or you will at first be requested to add missing values, if you fails to do this, you commitment can in sevier cases end up by being deleted.
+**IMPORTANT**: Fill out any fields, or you will at first be requested to add missing values, if you fails to do this, you commitment can in sever cases end up by being deleted.

 ## Manage sub-domain in existing issue domains